ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 from the age-specific fertility rate for USA.

-The race/ethnicity of the simulants added by the fertility model will be derived from the race/ethnicity of parent; the household id, geography attribute, street address, and surname will also be derived from the parent.
+The race/ethnicity of the simulants added by the fertility model will be derived from the race/ethnicity of parent; the household id and surname will also be derived from the parent.
 (This approach identifies only one parent, and that might be sufficient for now, although as I learn more about the specific challenges of Census PRL, I will find out if we need to